Locations:

 Advertisement

 • Secondary mitral regurgitation.
-In this case, the problem is heart disease that affects the chambers of the heart that support the valve (the left atrium or ventricle).
+In this type, the problem is heart disease that affects the heart chambers that support the valve (the left atrium or ventricle).
 For example, cardiomyopathy can cause your heart to grow larger and weaker.
 These changes can shift the positioning of the different parts of your valve and prevent its leaflets from fully closing.

 MR of either type may be: